• Skip to main content

 • 2 tablespoon rice flour

-• 1 cup Mustard Oil for deep frying (or 3 tablespoon for tawa frying) Substitute with any oil you use for deep frying in your home
+• 1 cup Mustard Oil for deep frying, substitute with any oil you use for deep frying in your home

 Instructions